octo-technology/OpenTezos/docs/contribute/exam.md

 - [x] apply for a grant
 - [x] wait for the application to be reviewed
 - [x] react to the review’s findings
+//TODO: find another question: question 2 & 3 are the same
 ### Question 4

 _Tezos Foundation_ grants are offered: